relevance/elzar/USAGE.md

 ### Step 8: Serve It Up

-Here comes the exiting part.
+Here comes the exciting part.
 It's time to deploy our Rails app to the box.
 Since this is the first time we've ever deployed to the box we'll need to run a special Capistrano command that does slightly more work than a bare deploy.